 - What is NFP?
 A "general education" article that provides a brief explanation of Natural Family Planning.
 It also allows space for inserting additional text on where and how someone in your diocese might get more information on NFP or take a class.
 Be sure to include information on NFP distance education for couples who may not be able to attend local classes (see "NFP Provider Page" below for web contact information).

 - Brief NFP Information: Can't think of simple text to use for a quick announcement about NFP science and methodology?
 Visit these pages to quote the appropriate text:

 This page provides free USCCB bulletin inserts and quotes.

 The following articles include NFP couples' stories and general information articles (500-600 words).
 Use them in your diocesan newspaper, Facebook, or media threads.

 For additional articles see the NFP Week Articles page.

-The following resources take their inspiration from the NFP posters for National NFP Awareness Week.
-Models used for illustrative purposes only.
-These graphics are designed for diocesan, parish or other webpage use and come with corresponding embed codes for each graphic:
+The web banners take their inspiration from the NFP posters for National NFP Awareness Week.
+These graphics are designed for the diocesan, parish, or other webpage use and include corresponding embed codes per graphic for those who need them.